paritytech/chaoscope/README.md

 - **Ecosystem Curator**: teams working for the quality, success and security of the Ecosystem.
 Ex.: Parity, W3F.
 - **User Base**: most users don’t have the time to verify 100% of the technology they’re using, so audited technologies provide trust to the user base.
 Ex.: Acala DeFi traders.

 Chaoscope is a toolkit for Offensive Security analysis of Substrate Runtimes.
-It aims to benefit all Audit stakeholders in the Substrate Ecosystem.
+It aims to benefit Audit stakeholders in the Substrate Ecosystem.

 # Runtime Attack Surfaces